 Trust is essential in any workplace setting, but especially within teams.
 When trust is high, team members can communicate more openly and honestly, leading to better performance and productivity.

-Team coaching can help build trust amongst team members by providing a space for them to share their thoughts and feelings openly.
+Team coaching can help build trust among team members by providing a space for them to share their thoughts and feelings openly.
 The coach acts as a neutral party, which can help create an environment of safety and trust.
 This space can also help team members learn more about each other.

 The way we communicate with each other has changed a lot in the last few years.
 There are now so many ways to communicate, but the way we use them can have a negative impact on our work relationships.